 The main purpose of assignments is to test student's comprehension of learning the materials they receive from the University and also to help them get through the courses by providing feedback to them.
 The information given in the course materials should be sufficient for answering the assignments.
-However, as Computer Science is an ever-enhancing area, the students should make an attempt and work with extra reading material through websites.
+However, as Computer Science is an ever-enhancing area, the students should make an attempt and work with extra reading material, which is easily available at the Learner Support Centre / Regional Centre libraries or through websites, for working on the assignments.
 This will enhance your learning capabilities.
 Mostly the assignments are designed in such a way as to help you concentrate mainly on the course material, exploit their personal experiences and apply the knowledge gained from various sources.